damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 With a lot of things unfortunately being easy to do, and when faced with low upfront development costs it's easy to say yes to building something new whenever some stakeholder asks for it.
-Why not, _it's a quick fix_, so you have no reason to say no and the proxy metric for value delivered is "what have you shipped for me lately".
+You have no reason to say no and the proxy metric for value delivered is "what have you shipped for me lately".
 It's therefore also important to also point towards the opportunity and maintenance costs for features as being _easy enough to add_ isn't reason enough to validate a product or feature's existence.

 <blockquote>"It's just another couple hundred lines of code"
-<figcaption>- Person who planned to maintain the code themselves until they leave and then who cares.</figcaption>
+<figcaption>- Person who won't document the feature.</figcaption>
 </blockquote>

 Good developers are often good at